scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 Conclusion
 ----------

-HOOMD-blue version 3.0 presents a Pythonic API that encourages experimentation and customization.
+With modern simulation analysis packages (freud :cite:`ramasubramani.etal2020`, MDTraj :cite:`mcgibbon.etal2015`, MDAnalysis :cite:`gowers.etal2016,michaud-agrawal.etal2011`), initialization tools such as mbuild and foyer, and visualization packages like OVITO and plato :cite:`spellings.dice2018` using Python APIs, HOOMD-blue, built from the ground up with Python in mind, fits in seamlessly.
+Version 3.0 improves upon this and presents a Pythonic API that encourages experimentation and customization.
 Through subclassing C++ classes, providing wrappers for custom actions, and exposing data in zero-copy arrays/buffers, we allow HOOMD-blue users to utilize the full potential of Python and the scientific Python community.

 Acknowledgements
 ----------------